vokac/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

 ## The VOMS-importer script

-The [VOMS importer](https://github.com/indigo-iam/voms-importer/) migration script has been developed to import users from VOMS to IAM.
+The [voms importer](https://github.com/indigo-iam/voms-importer/) script is a temporary solution until IAM will take place of VOMS definitely.
+It imports users from VOMS to IAM at CERN.
+It is CERN-specific: however, it can be generalized to other sites.
 The script keeps IAM in sync with the VOMS instances until the VO registration process is migrated to IAM.

 The migratition of VO structure and users from an existing VOMS VO server means to consider the following information:
 * VOMS Groups